Chola Empire: Economy

 In almost all villages, the distinction between persons paying the land tax (iraikudigal) and those who did not was clearly established.
 There was a class of hired day-labourers who assisted in agricultural operations on estates of other people and received a daily wage.
 All cultivable land was held in one of the three broad classes of tenure; peasant proprietorship called vellan-vagai, service tenure, and eleemosynary tenure resulting from charitable gifts.
 The vellan-vagai were the ordinary ryotwari village of modern times, having direct relations with the government and paying a land-tax liable to periodic revision.
 The vellan-vagai villages fell into two broad classes; one directly paid a variable annual revenue to the state and the other paid fixed-rate dues to public institutions like temples to which they were assigned.
 The prosperity of an agricultural country depends to a large extent on the facilities provided for irrigation.
 Apart from sinking wells and excavating tanks, Chola rulers built large, stone dams across the Kaveri and other rivers, and cut channels to distribute water over large tracts of land.
-Rajendra Chola I dug near his capital an artificial lake that was filled with water from the Kolerun and the Vellar rivers.
+Rajendra Chola I dug near his capital an artificial lake that was filled with water from the Coleroon and the Vellar rivers.

 An internal trade in several articles was carried out by organised mercantile corporations.
 The metal industries and the jewellers' art had reached a high degree of excellence.
 Sea salt was made under government supervision and control.
 Merchants organised into guilds that were described sometimes by the terms nanadesis; these were powerful, autonomous corporations of merchants that visited other countries in the course of trade.
 These corporations had mercenary armies for the protection of their merchandise.
 There were also local organisations of merchants called "nagaram" in big centres of trade like Kanchipuram and Mamallapuram.